anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 >![chart](https://github.com/anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/assets/142852373/a7620f85-82cc-4d8b-b9c3-6e5fd5c402b6)

 ## Generated weights comparison after every 10,000 iterations
-You can check mAP for all the weights saved every 1000 iterations, for example:- yolov4-custom_4000.weights, yolov4-custom_5000.weights, yolov4-custom_6000.weights, and so on.
+You can check mAP for all the weights saved every 1000 iterations, for example:- _yolov4-custom_10000.weights_, _yolov4-custom_20000.weights_, _yolov4-custom_30000.weights_, and so on.
 This lets you find out which weights file gives you the best result.
-The higher the mAP, the better it is.
-Run the following command to check the mAP for a particular saved weights file where xxxx is the iteration number for it.(eg:- 4000,5000,6000,…)
+The higher the **mAP**, the better it is.
+Run the following command to check the **mAP** for a particular saved weights file where **xxxx** is the iteration number for it. (e.g.:- 4000, 5000, 6000,…)
 ```
 !./darknet detector map <path_to_your_.data_file> <path_to_your_.cfg_file> <path_to_your_yolov4-custom_xxxx.weights> -points 0
 ```